Abdul Jabbar Abdullah: Early life and education

+Career

 In 1949, Abdullah returned to Iraq and joined the faculty of The Higher Normal College, where he served as chairman of the physics department.
 When the college, along with other Iraqi universities, was consolidated into the University of Baghdad, Abdullah was a member of the Founding Council, which oversaw the unification process.
 In the aftermath of the 14 July Revolution in 1958, the Founding Council was replaced with a permanent University Council, and Abdullah was named the first president of the University of Baghdad.

 Abdullah was imprisoned during the February 1963 coup d'état in Iraq by the revolting Ba'ath forces, who charged him with being a political dissident.
 He was released from jail in October, although the charges were not dropped until several years later.
 Owing to mounting international pressure, he was eventually allowed to leave the country, and went to the United States.
 He took a position as a meteorology researcher at the National Center for Atmospheric Research in Boulder, Colorado.

 In 1966, Abdullah joined the faculty of the Atmospheric Science department at the State University of New York at Albany.
 Shortly thereafter, he became ill with Hodgkin lymphoma.
 He died at the Albany Medical Center on July 9, 1969.